 Stephen’s previous roles include leadership in and consulting to startups and turnarounds of nonprofit arts and education organizations and businesses in ERP and CRM, software development, and online marketing.
 He served in leadership and led digital transformation initiatives in operations, customer experience, and B2B sales at Harry & David and consulting with Global 1000 technology firms on marketing and partner strategy.

-Stephen has a BA from UCLA and and completed core MBA course work at The Paul Merage School of Business at UC Irvine before stepping into entrepreneurship and consulting.
+Stephen has a BA from UCLA and completed core MBA course work at The Paul Merage School of Business at UC Irvine before stepping into entrepreneurship and consulting.

 In addition to leading the Humane Leadership Institute, Stephen has served on numerous nonprofit boards of directors.